nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasecomponentunreadyreplicas.md

 {{< /details >}}

-{{< details "Symptom 7: SM in `CONFIGURED:RECOVERING_JOURNAL` state for a long time" >}}
+{{< details "Scenario 7: SM in `CONFIGURED:RECOVERING_JOURNAL` state for a long time" >}}

-Upon startup, SM processes perform a journal recovery procedure by applying any transaction messages to the atoms.
+Upon startup, SM processes perform a journal recovery.
-This involves extensive disk IO and may continue for a while depending on the backlog of messages and the number of atoms to which they are applied.
+This may be time consuming if there are many journal entries to recover.
 The SM process reports the progress of the journal recovery which is displayed in `nuocmd show domain` output.

 Possible causes for slow journal recovery: